rahulkrishnanfs/tech-conferences-uk/README.md

 ## Contributing

 If you know of an upcoming tech conference, please contribute!
-Please note that only community conferences which allow CFPs and have Code of Conduct are allowed in this list.

 To contribute to the list, please send a Pull Request.
 If you don't have time to send in a Pull Request, no worries, just open an issue and I'll look into it.